petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets.md

   - ./data-sets/creating-data-sets.md
   - ./data-sets/data-set-views.md
 uuid: 314a9243-1503-437a-a275-802b8b5a571b
+taxonomy-category-names:
   - Development and Tooling
   - Data Sets
   - Liferay Self-Hosted
   - Liferay SaaS
 ---

 # Data Sets

 {bdg-secondary}`Liferay DXP 2024.Q1 U112`
 {bdg-link-primary}`[Beta Feature](../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`

-Data sets are collections of related data that can be accessed individually or in combination or managed as a single entity.
+Data sets are collections of related data that can be accessed individually, in combination, or managed as a single entity.

 In Liferay, use the Data Set Manager application to [create and manage data sets](./data-sets/creating-data-sets.md) from different resources available through Liferay Headless APIs.
 This includes but is not restricted to, object definitions, blog postings, documents, user accounts, commerce-related elements, etc. Use the [API Explorer](../headless-delivery/consuming-apis/consuming-rest-services.md) to access the full list of available REST applications.